Mary-Ann-Liebert-Dev/Documentation/ReadMe.md

 ## Hosting

 Sites are currently hosted on a managed WordPress Engine account.
 Local by Flywheel is used for Local development.
-We are actively looking to replace the development environment, looking at MAMP as a primary candidate.
+Local works much faster on a Mac, than on a PC, and ideally should be run on an Apple Silicone, M1 or better.

 ## Code Build and Deploy